anbfontanilla-star/modern-physics-data-analysis/README.md

 # modern-physics-data-analysis
-Modern Physics Data Analysis – Python
+# Modern Physics Data Analysis – Python

 This repository contains Python-based data analysis projects completed in the Modern Physics Laboratory course at the University of Texas at Austin.

-Techniques used include:
+## Techniques Used

-data ingestion using pandas
+- Data ingestion using **pandas**

-visualization using matplotlib
+- Numerical analysis using **NumPy**

-statistical analysis
+- Data visualization using **Matplotlib**

-nonlinear regression using scipy
+- Nonlinear regression and curve fitting using **SciPy**

-curve fitting of physical models
+- Statistical analysis and parameter estimation

-Projects included:
+## Projects Included

-Blackbody radiation analysis
+- Blackbody radiation analysis

-Nuclear decay half-life modeling
+- Nuclear decay half-life modeling

-NMR relaxation modeling
+- NMR relaxation modeling

-Particle trajectory analysis
+- Particle trajectory data analysis